RobinDenz1/adjustedCurves/README.md

 ## Examples

-This minimal example shows how to calculate adjusted survival curves using *Direct Adjustment* this package:
+This minimal example shows how to calculate adjusted survival curves using *Direct Adjustment* with this package:

 ```
 library(adjustedCurves)